nhafer88/kickstarter-analysis/README.md

 ### Limitations
 * One limitation in this analysis is that there is no specific data in the data set that reflects how successful a theater campaign would be in a particular state in United States.
-* One limitation to this analysis is the data may not reflect current socioeconomic enviornment relating to COVID-19 and the Delta variant, which may hinder outcomes for projects goals and launch date.
+* Another limitation to this analysis is the data may not reflect current socioeconomic enviornment relating to COVID-19 and the Delta variant, which may hinder outcomes for projects goals and launch date.

 ### Further Analysis
 * This project could include specific plays that had successful outcomes and highest number of backers, displayed with a bar chart.